PaulBarrie/trollo/README.md

 Once all these requirements are satisfied, you can start using *Trollo*.
 To do so, clone the git repository:

 `git clone github.com/PaulBarrie/trollo`

+Install packages that will help the application works running:

+`composer install`

 >>### Setting up the database
 <p>